Paprikas/webhook-debugger/README.md

 ## Setup Basic Authentication

-After deploy, Basic Auth credentials will be generated automatically.
+Before creating App, you will be prompted for `username` and `password`.

-You can find your `username` and `password` in Heroku's Config Vars (ENV variables)
+After deploy, you can find your `username` and `password` in Heroku's Config Vars (ENV variables)

 Checkout [app.json](app.json) for more details.